cysouw/diathesis/text/c01_introduction.md

 ## The daunting diversity of diathesis

-The quintessential example of German diathesis, found in virtually every grammatical descriptions of German, is the *werden + Infinitiv* passive construction \Next[a].
+The quintessential example of German diathesis, found in virtually every grammatical descriptions of German, is the *werden + Partizip* passive construction \Next[a].
 A central characteristic of this construction is that the state-of-affairs as described by this passive is essentially the same as in the corresponding active \Next[b], though the sentence structure of course differs between the two expressions.

 \ex.
  \a.
 Das Gemälde wird (von einem Künstler) gemalt.
  \b.
 Der Künstler malt ein Gemälde.

 This approach to diathesis, viz. different grammatical sentence structures that express approximately the same state-of-affairs, is applicable to a large number of grammatical phenomena in German.
 For example, some verbs allow for passive-like constructions without any *werden* auxiliary, often called 'anticausative' \Next[a].
 Other verbs allow for an alternation between a case-marked accusative and a prepositional phrase, often called 'antipassive' \Next[b].
 Further, there exist many different kinds of diathesis marked by a reflexive pronoun *sich* \Next[c] or marked by preverbs like *ent-* \Next[d].
-Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitive* \Next[e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalve, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
+Many auxiliary-like construction beyond the *werden + Infinitiv* passive also show diathesis, e.g. *sein + zu + Infinitive* \Next[e].^[Many examples in this book contain masculine nouns, not because of laziness on my behalf, but because their definite articles overtly show the different German cases (*der, des, dem, den*).
 Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.]

 \ex.
  \a.
 Der Doktor heilt den Schmerz.
 Der Schmerz heilt (durch den Doktor).